pablo-meier/Pablog/frog-sources/posts/2018-01-23-services-monoliths-modularity.md

 - Alerting
 - Error handling
 - Deploy/CI
+- Latency requirements

 You took a whole category of `a -> b` calls and made them `a -> IO Maybe b` calls.

-Now, of course, when you had to deploy one codebase, you now need deploy pipelines for several, interlocking codebases.
+You previously had to deploy one codebase, you now need deploy pipelines for several, interlocking codebases.
 Now when you want to write an integration test, you need an eng-wide discussion on how to do this.
-A ton of Docker containers, with subsets of the database?
+Usually this has developers waiting several minutes for tests to run after downloading gigabytes of containers.

 These aren't small costs.
-Engineers who work with code cost _x_, and engineers who comfortably write code and manage all the above are worth _px_ for some _p_ > 2, and they'll work a whole lot slower.
+Engineers who work with code have a price of _x_, and engineers who comfortably write code and manage all the above cost _px_ for some _p_ > 2, and they'll work a whole lot slower.
 And they'll be getting paged.

 Lets say I have to debug another team's code.
 In a monolithic system?
 "Jump to definition" in the IDE, add a breakpoint or a printline.
 Microservices? `git